Denoble/popularMove1/README.md

-# popularMove1 show current top popular movies
+# popularMove1 is an ANDROID APP that shows current top popular movies
 clone and replace the APIKEY field value in the Network class with an API KEY from  themoviedb.org